Thiel Foundation

 The Thiel Foundation is an American private foundation created and funded by billionaire Peter Thiel, co-founder of PayPal and an early investor in Facebook.

 Theory of philanthropy

 Thiel concentrates the bulk of his philanthropic efforts on what he sees as potential breakthrough technologies.
 In November 2010, Thiel organized a Breakthrough Philanthropy conference that showcased eight nonprofits that he believed were working on radical new ideas in technology, government, and human affairs.
 A similar conference was organized in December 2011 with the name "Fast Forward".

 Internal projects

-The Thiel Foundation has three main internal projects: the Thiel Fellowship, Imitatio, and Breakout Labs.
+The Thiel Foundation had three main internal projects: the Thiel Fellowship, Imitatio, and Breakout Labs.

 Thiel Fellowship

 The Thiel Fellowship (originally named 20 under 20) is intended for young visionaries under the age of 20 and offers them a total of $100,000 over two years as well as guidance and other resources to drop out of school and pursue other work, which could involve scientific research, creating a startup, or working on a social movement.
 Selection for the fellowship is through a competitive annual process, with about 20–25 fellows selected annually.
 Peter Thiel announced the fellowship at TechCrunch Disrupt in September 2010.
 The first round of fellows, based on applications made at the end of 2010, was announced in May 2011.